-Want to see what your character will be like at level 25?
+Want to see what your character will be like at level 25 or 50?
 Use the Isengard Stat Engine.

 Ever wondered what stats to use?
 Want to know how many hps and mps a level 18 paladin has?
 Dying to know what